finller/laravel-kpi/README.md

 Generally kpis are related to models, that's why we provid a trait `HasKpi` with a standardized way to name your kpi key `{namespace}:{key}`.
 For the User model, it would store your key in the `users` namespace like `users:{key}`.

-A standard way to save your kpi values would be in a command that runs every day for example.
+A standard way to save your kpi values would be in a command that runs every day.

 You are free to store as much kpis as needed, even multiple times in a day, so you got more recent data.